Mirlind Kryeziu: Early career and Zürich U21

 Kryeziu at the age of 7, he started playing football in Zürich.
 On 20 September 2014, he made his debut with Zürich U21 in a 2–2 away defeat against Breitenrain Bern after coming on as a substitute at 88th minute in place of Fabijan Markaj.

 Loan at Biel-Bienne

 On 6 July 2015, Kryeziu joined Swiss Challenge League side Biel-Bienne, on a season-long loan.
 On 5 December 2015, he made his debut in a 1–0 away defeat against Winterthur after being named in the starting line-up.

 Promotion to the first team

 On 13 February 2017, Kryeziu made his debut in a 1–1 home draw against Neuchâtel Xamax after being named in the starting line-up, Two months after debut, he signed his first professional contract with Swiss Challenge League side Zürich after agreeing to a four-year deal.

 Loan at Kriens

 On 16 February 2021, Kryeziu joined Swiss Challenge League side Kriens, on a season-long loan.

+Departure

+On 13 May 2025, it was announced that he would depart Zürich at the end of the season.